Buying your home in Grand Prairie

-Most contracts don't close on the initial offer, and it's really common to receive a counter offer.
-But don't let it discourage you.
-We'll consider whether or not to consent to the counter offer, propose our own counter offer, or refuse the seller's offer and move on.
+Unfortunately most deals don't close on the initial offer.
+It's really common to receive a counter offer.
+Don't let it intimidate you.
+We'll talk about whether or not to consent to the counter offer, present our own counter offer, or refuse the seller's offer and move on.

-In addition, we'll work within your financing budget.
-And when it's all said and done, we'll put together a contract that works well for you.
+In addition, we'll work within your financing limits.
+And when it's all said and done, we'll formulate a contract that works well for you.

-If you've been pre-qualified, this won't take very long at all, but you should to stay in close contact with your lender.
+This won't take very long at all if you've been pre-qualified, but you'll want to keep in close contact with your mortgage lender.

-And I'll take care of all the property information your mortgage lender needs to close the loan.
+And I'll take care of all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-Your lender will give you a Loan Estimate (LE) outlining closing costs within three days of taking your loan application.
-You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of receiving your loan application.
+You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of receiving your application.

 This estimate rests on the loan amount.
-RESPA requirements order that it has to involve all closing costs and be within a tight range of accuracy, and I'll review the estimate and let you know if everything looks adequate.
+RESPA requirements mandate that it has to include all closing costs and be within a strict range of accuracy, and I'll review the estimate and let you know if it all looks permissible.

 Then we'll close on your house.
-This should happen at a title company or escrow office and will most often be a smooth and hassle-free affair.
+This will most often take place at a title company or escrow office and will most often be a smooth and stress-free occasion.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new home.
 Enjoy it.
-And if you have any questions, simply contact me at (972) 504-8021 or e-mail me at .
+And if you have any questions, make sure you call me at (972) 504-8021 or e-mail me at .